OlofH2/Before-Fab-Academy/docs/KiCad_and_Roland_MonoFab_SRM_20.md

 Then I added a Led with the same number as the capacitor; **L_1206**.

+The last element that I added was a Conn_PinHeader with three male pins in a row.

 Because the icon for the library is chosen, each time I click on the screen the library opens.
 To be able to use the mouse I had to click on the arrow at the top of the list.
 Then I could use the mouse to move elements around.

 To rotate an element you can write "R" and then the element rotates 90 degrees.

+Elements can be labeled by clicking on the symbol marked with an underlined A or just writing the letter"L".
+I added a label marked GND to Ground and another one marked VCC to VCC.

  I connected the led to pin 7, which is marked as PA3.
 Then I connected the LED to Ground.
 Then I connected the swithc to pin 2, which is marked as PA6.
 In Schematic Editor it looks as if Pins nr.
 2 and 7 are on the same side but when you look at this photo of ATtiny 412 from [Spence Konde](https://github.com/SpenceKonde/megaTinyCore/raw/master/megaavr/extras/ATtiny_x12.gif) you can see that the pins are on each side.

+I connected the first pin on the Conn_PinHeader to Ground, the second one to VCC and the third one to UPDI.